 The Persian Carpet Team

-You've met the family - now meet the whole team that live the dream!
+You've met the family - now meet the whole team that lives the dream!
+So....Who does what?

 Nelda is the backbone of the business.
 Starting with only a handful of rugs some forty years ago, under her guiding eye the business has grown to become one of the preeminent oriental rug businesses in the United States.